DawningKr/lora/README.md

   - "LoRAConfig" is an Interface for customizing your own LoRA layer
     - An example is class Linear in Linear.py

-- utils：
+- utils:
-  - "set_lora_configs_all" is a function that initialize all lora layers in a nerual network using the same configuration
+  - "set_lora_configs_all" is a function that initialize all lora layers in a neural network using the same configuration
   - "lora_state_dict" is a function that returns a state dict only with lora parameters inside as values.
 Its return value can cooperate with torch.load() and torch.save()

 You can find a full demonstration in demo.ipynb